ottojung/schrec/README.md

 # Usage

-See example programs in `test/test.scm`.
+See example programs in `test/example.scm`.
-To run them, do `make test`.
+To run them, do `make example`.

 # Dependencies